 Selecting a Bicycle Helmet

-When shopping for a helmet, there are a few factors to take into consideration.
+When shopping for a helmet, there are a few factors to consider.
 The New York Health Department recommends looking for the Consumer Product Safety Commission’s (CPSC) sticker on the helmet.
 This ensures that the helmet meets safety standards.
 The helmet should sit on your head evenly and snugly, not tipping forward or backward.
 There should be about two finger widths distance between the front of the helmet and your eyebrows.
 Always keep the helmet buckled under your chin while riding.

 Contact a New York Accident Attorney

-If you were injured in a bicycle accident, you may be entitled to compensation, even if you were partly at fault.
+If you were injured in a bicycle accident, you might be entitled to compensation, even if you were partly at fault.
 The New York accident attorneys at Hach & Rose, LLP can build your case and help you win maximum compensation for your injuries.
 Call our office today at (212) 779-0057 to schedule your free consultation.